arya-upm/mVARbox/README.md

+### Function `fun_default_value`

+This is a special function located in folder [funs/](https://github.com/cristobal-GC/mVARbox/tree/main/funs).
+It contains default values for a number of parameters and fields.
+When optional input parameters are ommited, they take their value from here.
+Users may change default values editing this function.

 ### Tutorials

 **mVARbox** includes a number of well-documented and illustrative tutorials.
 You will find them in folder [tutorials/](https://github.com/cristobal-GC/mVARbox/tree/main/tutorials).
 The corresponding [pdf files](http://arya.dave.upm.es/library/mVARbox_tutorials/) are also available.